rust-stuco/lectures/week10/unsafe.md

 * Static analysis is _conservative_
 * By definition, it enforces _soundness_ rather than _completeness_
-* We need a way to tell the compiler, "Trust me, I know what I'm doing"
+* We need a way to tell the compiler: "Trust me, I know what I'm doing"
 * Additionally, computer hardware is inherently unsafe